-Climbing the dome of St Peter Basilica is an experience of the lifetime.
+Climbing the dome of St Peter Basilica is an experience of a lifetime.
 When you’re in the Vatican and plan to visit the world’s largest church, you should conquer the dome!

 The Dome.
 Michelangelo designed the dome but he died even before it was completed.
 He only got to finish the base of it.
-Giacomo della Porta continued his vision for the dome.
-St Paul Cathedral in London and the Capitol Building in Washington, D.C. domes are said to be modelled from here.
+Giacomo Della Porta continued his vision for the dome.
+St Paul Cathedral in London and the Capitol Building in Washington, D.C. domes are copycats of this dome..

 How to Climb the Dome.
 There are two ways to go up there.

 First is by taking the stairs which would cost you 5 euros.
 That’s 320 steps for you to climb all the way to the base of the dome.

 The second is by taking the elevator which costs 7 euros.
 However, the elevator will only be until the base of the dome.
 You’ve got to stop here and admire the view below – the inside of St Peter’s Basilica.
 For safety reasons, the balcony has a barbed wire fence.
 A guard on duty watches vandals who’d attempt to leave their crap.